FlovinTue/atomic_shared_ptr/README.md

 My take on an atomic shared pointer.

 - Lock-Free (if used with a lock-free allocator)
-- It uses an interface resembling that of an std::atomic type
+- Uses an interface resembling that of an std::atomic type
 - Uses internal versioning to protect against ABA problems
 - Uses a shared_ptr similar to that of std::shared_ptr